koji-project/koji/docs/source/kojid_conf.rst

       noop - it is still alowed in config file for backward compatibility.

    log_level=None
-      Numeric setting of standard logging levels.
+      Set logging level to one of the standard level names in Python's logging module.
+Valid values are: CRITICAL, ERROR, WARNING, INFO, and DEBUG.
+      The default log level is WARNING.

    maxjobs=10
       The maximum number of jobs that kojid will handle at a time.
-This servers as a backup to the capacity check and prevents a tremendous number of low weight jobs from piling up.
+This serves as a backup to the capacity check and prevents a tremendous number of low weight jobs from piling up.

    max_retries=120
-      If hub is inaccessible, try for this many times, before kojid will die.
+      Set the maximum number of times that an individual hub call can be retried.

    minspace=8192
       The minimum amount of free space (in MBs) required for each build root.
-      If such amount of space is not available, new job will not be taken.
+      If this amount of space is not available, no new jobs will be taken.

    no_ssl_verify=False
       Turn off SSL verification for https calls.
 It is strongly advised to not turn off this verification.

    offline_retry=True
-      Should builder continue to work, if server returns offline message?
+      The hub returns a special error code when it is placed in offline mode or when the database is unavailable.
+This setting controls whether calls should be retried in these cases.

    offline_retry_interval=120
-      If server returned offline response (running upgrade, etc.), try after this many seconds.
+      Controls the wait time for retrying hub calls when the hub reports as offline.
+Such calls are only retried if the offline_retry setting is set to True.
+The value is in seconds.

    pkgurl=None
       Obsoleted, use ``topurl`` instead.